compprov/.github/profile/README.md

 concurrently — without requiring any code changes from the developer.
 The DAG already captures all data dependencies, making it possible to determine which operations can safely run in parallel and generate an optimized execution plan automatically.

-### compprov-core — JSON snapshot signing via timestamp protocol

-The exported CPG JSON snapshot will be signed using a timestamp protocol, producing a verifiable proof of the snapshot's contents at the moment of export.
-The signature travels with the JSON file, making it possible for any recipient to verify that the file has not been altered since it was produced.

 ### compprov-analytics — Comparison and backtrace tool